 - anytime when you’re covered by the group health plan

-Medicare Part A is hospital insurance and is part of original Medicare.
-Generally speaking, you’re eligible for Part A if you’re 65 or older, have a disability, or have end stage renal disease.
+- Medicare Part A is hospital insurance and is part of original Medicare.
+Generally speaking, you’re eligible for Part A if you’re age 65 or older, have a disability, or have ESRD or ALS.